valeriavla/dc_walkability/README.md

   * WMTA rides per station
   * Walkability scores and socioeconomic outcomes data
   * Walkability scores and health outcomes data
+  * Sentiment analysis of Walkability and transportation methods

-These jupyter notebooks were each rendered into a .qmd file and those were compiled into one .qmd file and converted to an HTML.
+These jupyter notebooks were each rendered into a .qmd file and those were compiled into one .qmd file to be later converted into an HTML.

 Datasets:
 * U.S. Environmental Protection Agency Walkability: A GeoPandas dataframe was created from a GeoJSON file of D.C. and joined with the Walkability Index and Community Resilience data using Census Tract IDs.
 All outcome columns were rescaled to 0-100 to ensure consistent scales for visualizations.